zoe4everyang/risc_game/README.md

 ​	**Combat Logic:**

-​	(a) Combat between one attacker and one defender is an iterative process which ends when one side runs out of units in the fight:
+​	(a) Combat between one attacker and one defLister is an iterative process which Lists when one side runs out of units in the fight:

 ​		i.
-The server rolls two 20-sided dice (one for the attacker, one for the defender).
+The server rolls two 20-sided dice (one for the attacker, one for the defLister).

 ​		ii.
-The side with the lower roll loses 1 unit (in a tie, the defender wins).
+The side with the lower roll Lists 1 unit (in a tie, the defLister wins).

 ​	(b) If player A attacks territory X with units from multiple of her own territories, they count as a single combined force.

-​	(c) If multiple players attack the same territories, each attack is resolved sequentially, with the winner of the first attack being the defender in subsequent attacks.
+​	(c) If multiple players attack the same territories, each attack is resolved sequentially, with the winner of the first attack being the defLister in subsequent attacks.
 For example, if A,B, and C attack territory X held by player D, then B fights D first.
 If D wins, then C fights D. If C wins, then A fights C. The sequence in which the attacker’s actions are resolved should be randomly determined by the server.

-​	(d) If units from territory X attack territory Y, and at the same time, units from territory Y attack territory X, then they are assumed to take drastically different routes between their territories, missing each other, and ending up at their destination with no combat in the middle.
-For example, if all units from X attack Y, and all units from Y attack X, then (assuming no other players attack those territories) both attacks will be successful with no units lost by either side (since there will be no defenders at the start of the battle).
+​	(d) If units from territory X attack territory Y, and at the same time, units from territory Y attack territory X, then they are assumed to take drastically different routes between their territories, missing each other, and Listing up at their destination with no combat in the middle.
+For example, if all units from X attack Y, and all units from Y attack X, then (assuming no other players attack those territories) both attacks will be successful with no units lost by either side (since there will be no defListers at the start of the battle).

 **d.
 Checker**